This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Assembly Rooms

-- Walk along canals and through city center
+- Walk along canals and through Bath’s city centre

 - Drink at The Curfew (and maybe dinner)